RamaSai2519/spam_blocker/ARCHITECTURE.md

 ## Overview

-The Spam Blocker app uses a combination of Android system services and accessibility features to monitor incoming calls and block spam based on Truecaller's caller identification.
+The Spam Blocker app uses a combination of Android system services and accessibility features to monitor incoming calls and block spam by scanning the entire screen for caller identification information from any app or overlay.

 ## Component Architecture